-7. Sparkling Cran Razzy
+7. Sparkling cran razzy

-Ingredients: ½ cup fresh or frozen raspberries, 2 cups cranberry-raspberry juice, 2 cups seltzer, 2 tablespoons lime juice, plus four lime wedges for garnish.
+Ingredients: ½ cup fresh or frozen raspberries, 2 cups cranberry-raspberry juice, 2 cups seltzer, 2 tablespoons lime juice, four lime wedges for garnish.

-How it’s made: If using fresh raspberries, freeze them in a single layer for about 1 hour (or overnight).
+How it’s made: If using fresh raspberries, freeze them in a single layer for about one hour (or overnight).
 Combine cranberry-raspberry juice, seltzer and lime juice in a pitcher.
 Divide among ice-filled glasses.
 Garnish with frozen raspberries and lime wedges.
 Serves four.
 Source: Eating Well.

 8. Pomegranate lemon spritzer